Skip to main content

 This means, for example, that in shared custody arrangements where your ex-partner claims child benefit and your child lives with you for only part of the year, liability for the HICBC in respect of that claim would not normally transfer to you.

-Sienna earns £55,000 a year.
-In this situation, even though Sienna is potentially in scope of the HICBC, she does not have to pay the charge as:
+Sienna has adjusted net income of £65,000.
+In this situation, even though Sienna is potentially in scope of the HICBC because her adjusted net income exceeds the relevant threshold for 2025/26 (£60,000), she does not have to pay the charge as both of the following apply:

-• Polly has lived with her for a period of less than 52 weeks; and
+• Polly has lived with her for a period of less than 52 weeks.

 If Jamie had been away caring for his mother for more than a year, Sienna might have become liable to the HICBC.